Jordi Galí: Books

 In 2008, Princeton University Press published Galí's monograph Monetary Policy, Inflation, and the Business Cycle.
 The book provides an introduction to New Keynesian DSGE models, and analyzes the implications of those models for monetary policy.
 It is written at a level intended for introductory graduate courses in macroeconomics.
 A second edition was published in 2015.

 Awards

 In 2005, Galí received the Yrjö Jahnsson Award of the European Economic Association, of which he is also a fellow, in recognition of his work on New Keynesian macroeconomics.
 He shared the prize with Timothy Besley of the London School of Economics.
 Thomson Reuters lists him among the 'citation laureates' who are likely future winners of the Nobel Prize in Economics.
+For 2024 he was awarded the BBVA Foundation Frontiers of Knowledge Award in the category of "Economics and Finance".

+He was elected a member of the Academia Europaea in 2012.